What is a Beehive?

 Honey Bees Live In Beehives

-A hive includes bees from the subgenus “apis”, such as our honey bees.
-In some parts of the world, some bee species build open nests.
+Bees from the subgenus “apis”, such as our honey bees live in beehives.
+In some parts of the world, there are bee species that build open nests.

 However, in most regions – the honey bee nest will be inside an enclosed cavity.
 Here, the bees carry on all the life sustaining activities of honey bee life.